getodk/central-backend/CONTRIBUTING.md

 You will find all this management in the various `Instance` classes.
 The default implementation of methods `forApi` and `fromApi` will use the whitelist schema definitions `readable` and `writable` to determine what values should be allowed to be serialized to the user, and deserialized into a local data object in memory, respectively.
 Any data object in local memory is presumed to be completely safe to do with at will; there is not, for instance, a separate data security check at the database write level.

 If you override the default `forApi` and `fromApi`, it will be up to you to maintain this pattern.

+### Form Encryption

+We implement the [ODK XForms Encryption Specification](http://opendatakit.github.io/xforms-spec/encryption) to enable form encryption in transit from the device (in cases where HTTPS is not possible) and at rest on the Central server.
+In these cases, the XML stored in the `xml` column on the submission is actually the encryption manifest, which lists the files and keys that would be needed to decrypt the data in that submission successfully.
+The actual encrypted form data is stored as a separate attachment, typically named `submission.xml.enc` (but the name is up to the client).

+Within this specification, we also create our own Managed Encryption system, so that with the use of a passphrase the Central server can create and manage the encryption keypair on behalf of the user, rather than make users learn things like OpenSSL and how to store keys securely.

+In general, we try to follow these principles in dealing with encrypted and sensitive data:

+1. The passphrase and cleartext private key should be passed around as little as possible, and should never hit the disk (within our control; the OS pagefile we can't help).
+The passphrase is taken in and processed at the API service layer, and passed to `Key.getDecryptor`, which fetches the relevant data from the database, combining it with the passphrase data, and all of this goes into the `getDecryptor` function.
+This function decrypts the relevant private keys, but these never leave the local function scope context; instead, a second-order function is returned which is capable of decrypting data.
+2. Part of how we ensure this sandboxing is the sequestering of all cryptographic processing into the `lib/util/crypto.js` file.
+If you search the repository for `crypto` you should find very few references elsewhere in the codebase.
+3. We have to do a lot of processing of decrypted cleartext after decryption is done; we have to translate data XML into CSV format, for example.
+We don't allow this data to hit the disk, but we don't take nearly as many precautions with this data as we do with the passphrase and private key data, as the end goal is the pass the decrypted data back to the user over the API anyway.
+4. The encryption specification is quite open-ended, and we are not sure what direction the Central management experience for encryption is going to go in.
+So we work hard to be flexible in the face of any possible combination of encryption applications; using self-managed and Central-managed keys in tandem, using multiple managed keys, mixed plaintext/encrypted records, and so on.
+We also take care to test all these different mixed cases.

 ## Navigating the Code